Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 entropy pseudo-tx after it updates the SLE.
 Hooks that need final entropy must treat open-ledger RNG results as previews.

-The fallback digest derives from the agreed pre-injection tx set hash to avoid circularity.
-The agreed user transaction set is not authority for synthetic extension state: during a live build, every supplied `ttCONSENSUS_ENTROPY` or `ttEXPORT_SIGNATURES` transaction is discarded and logged as an invariant violation, then the canonical synthetic stream is derived from accepted extension evidence.
+The fallback digest derives from the sanitized pre-injection live-build set hash to avoid circularity and synthetic-input authority.
+Sanitization removes only supplied `ttCONSENSUS_ENTROPY` and `ttEXPORT_SIGNATURES` transactions;
+legacy fee, amendment, NegativeUNL, and other protocol pseudos remain ordinary members of the agreed set.
+Supplied extension pseudos are discarded and logged as an invariant violation before they can influence fallback entropy, transaction ordering, or ledger state, then the canonical synthetic stream is derived from accepted extension evidence.
+The original agreed-set hash remains the consensus-bookkeeping value carried by validations.
 Historical replay is selected before live materialization and consumes the persisted transaction order, including its recorded synthetic transactions, without regeneration.

 ## Local Snapshot Alignment Rules